siteorigin/docs/widgets-bundle/form-building/post-selector.md

 # Post selector
 The post selector field allows the user to build a query to find posts in the database.
-The resulting posts are then typically used in some form of list display, e.g. a post carousel.
+The resulting posts are then typically used in some form of list display, e.g., a post carousel.

 ## Example
 Form options input: